-Since that occasion the show has remained at Wilmslow High School being held as a oneday event on a Sunday - usually, as before on the second Sunday in July.
+Since that occasion the show has remained at Wilmslow High School being held as a oneday event on a Sunday.
 Since 2001 there has been a rapid increase in the appeal of the Show with the introduction of major new attractions.
-The Horticultural marquee still houses the flower, vegetable and craft competitions many of which are specifically aimed at local schoolchildren but the Show now also presents a 'Fun Dog Show' and a Classic Car Show - the latter has grown from an entry of 50 cars in 2002 to well over 250 booked for 2011.
-The Animal interest includes a 'Mini Zoo' with many exotic small animals, Longhorn Cattle, and Shire Horses.
-The modern show has a whole range of attractions including Punch and Judy for the very young and a full scale Fun Fair with rides for all ages.
+The Horticultural marquee still houses the flower, vegetable and craft competitions many of which are specifically aimed at local schoolchildren, but the Show now also presents a 'Fun Dog Show' and a pre-1981 Classic Car Show - the latter has grown from an entry of 10 cars in 2002 to well over 200 in 2014.
+The Animal interest includes a Longhorn Cattle, and Shire Horses.
+The modern show has a whole range of attractions including entertainment for the very young to a full scale Fun Fair with rides for all ages.
 From a wide range of catering to the Bandstand with non - stop music, the Show is designed to provide entertainment for the whole family.